jnad95/todoapp/README.md

-## installing dependencies
+## Installing Dependencies

 `npm install`

-## how to the run
+## How to the run the app
 make sure the dependencies are installed.

 `node app.js`

-- The above command will start a local a server at port 3000.
+> The above command will start a local a server at port 3000.